nickhinchliffe/NFL-Database/README.md

 # NFL-Database
 ________________________________________________________________________________________________________
 Description:
 This repository gives the user everything they need to create their own NFL SQL Databse.
-The Database includes
+The Database includes tables for Teams, Record, Head Coach, Player, Staff, Stadium, and Fan.
 ________________________________________________________________________________________________________
 Getting Started:
 Install: